soulduse/subtree-main/README.md

 # subtree-main
-This repository is practicing for using git subtree :)
+This repository is a place for I want to practice git subtree. :)